Nonequilibrium steady-state Kubo formula: equality of transport coefficients: Equality of diffusion

+Looking at Eq.(\ref{eq:Dz}) it is not clear that it gives the same $D$ as the equilibrium Green-Kubo formula.
+For example, naively $D$ looks proportional to $\Gamma^2$ (a dependence on $\Gamma$ has indeed been observed in small systems~\cite{Berciu}).
+Our aim is to show rigorously and in general that, provided the unitary dynamics (i.e., $H$) is diffusive, the transport coefficient obtained by (\ref{eq:Dz}) is the same as the unitary $\Deq$.

-To show that we take the exact conservation equations at the boundary (\ref{eq:beq}) while we replace complicated evolution equation of the current $j_k^{(0)}$ by a simpler one, assuming that the Fick's law holds, $j_k^{(0)}=-\Deq (\z_{k+1}^{(0)}-\z_{k}^{(0)})$.
+To show this we use exact conservation equations at the boundary (\ref{eq:beq}) while we replace a complicated evolution equation of the current $j_k^{(0)}$ by a simpler one, assuming that the Fick's law holds, $j_k^{(0)}=-\Deq (\z_{k+1}^{(0)}-\z_{k}^{(0)})$.
 This is to say that the dissipative part of $\cLz$ is treated exactly while the unitary evolution in the bulk is assumed to be perfectly diffusive.
-Here we specifically stress that $\Deq$ is the unitary diffusion coefficient of bulk dynamics (e.g., obtained from the Green-Kubo formula) which could in principle be different than the NESS one $D$ (\ref{eq:Dz}).
-The Fick's law in the bulk together with (\ref{eq:beq}) constitutes a closed set of $L$ coupled differential equations for $\z_k^{(0)}(t)$, which are nothing but a discrete diffusion equation $\dot{\z}_k^{(0)}=\Deq (\z_{k+1}^{(0)}+\z_{k-1}^{(0)}-2\z_k^{(0)})$ plus a dissipative boundary condition (\ref{eq:beq}).
+Here we specifically stress that $\Deq$ is the unitary diffusion coefficient of bulk dynamics (e.g., obtained from the Green-Kubo formula) which could be different than the NESS one $D$ (\ref{eq:Dz}) for any of the mentioned reasons (``unrealistic'' driving, boundary driving modifying dynamics, etc.).
+We show that this is not the case.
+Fick's law in the bulk together with (\ref{eq:beq}) constitutes a closed set of $L$ coupled differential equations for $\z_k^{(0)}(t)$, which are nothing but a discrete diffusion equation $\dot{\z}_k^{(0)}=\Deq (\z_{k+1}^{(0)}+\z_{k-1}^{(0)}-2\z_k^{(0)})$ plus a dissipative boundary condition (\ref{eq:beq}).
 We are especially interested in the large-$L$ behavior where we write a partial differential equation (PDE) for $z(x,t)$, $\dot{z}(x,t)=\Deq z''(x,t)$, with boundary conditions,

 and the initial condition $z(x,0)=\delta(x-0^+)$.
-Absorbing boundary conditions (\ref{eq:PDE}) result in a slightly non-standard boundary problem that can however still be solved by the standard separation of variables.
-Writing solution in terms of eigenfunctions $X_n(x)$ as $z(x,t)=\sum_n c_n X_n(x) \ex{-\Deq k_n^2 t}$, we get unnormalized~\cite{Supp}
+Absorbing boundary conditions (\ref{eq:PDE}) result in a slightly non-standard problem that can nevertheless be solved by a separation of variables.
+Writing the solution in terms of eigenfunctions $X_n(x)$ as $z(x,t)=\sum_n c_n X_n(x) \ex{-\Deq k_n^2 t}$, we get (see Appendix~\ref{app2})